 Day 2: South Unit

 Travel early to the South Unit to beat the crowds.
-Stop at the Visitor Center (if it’s open by the time you arrive) or drive the road in stopping at the prairie dog town before the loop.
+Stop at the Visitor Center (if it’s open by the time you arrive) or drive the road stopping at the prairie dog town before the loop.

 Following lunch, head to the other South Entrance by the Painted Canyon Visitor Center and check out the Painted Canyon Trail or Nature Trail.